 Surface Tooth – A properly prepared wood surface will feel like 60-grit sandpaper.
 Initial sanding can be done with a power sander but it is recommended that the surface is sanded by hand to leave some grooves to aid in the bond of the coating to the wood.

 Joints – Joints where walls meet walls and floors meet walls may need additional strengthening.
-Using fiberglass 1.5-ounce mat is recommended in these areas.
+Using fiberglass 1.5-ounce mat or woven fiberglass is recommended in these areas.
 Should the condition of the joint still be in question, an aquarium safe silicone can be applied over the coating as needed.
 Lightly abrade the coating with 60-grit sandpaper prior to applying the silicone.
 This same method can also be used on any plumbing that enters or exits the unit, though bulkhead fittings are recommended for this purpose.

 Structure – Wood is very flexible and it is that flexibility that will work against the over-all unit remaining watertight.
 It is important to ensure that the structure built is solid.
 Proper ribbing techniques and other support systems are recommended.